apache/lucene/lucene/MIGRATE.md

 to be public and not-final, allowing subclasses to override it.
 This change also removes the protected DataInput.readGroupVInt method: subclasses should delegate or reimplement it entirely.

+### Scoring and ranking across major versions

+Lucene does not guarantee identical scoring or document ranking behavior across major version upgrades.
+Changes may occur due to improvements or modifications in Similarity implementations, query execution, or related internals.

+Applications that require stable ranking behavior across upgrades should explicitly configure the Similarity used for indexing and searching rather than relying on defaults.
+Reviewing `CHANGES.txt` for intervening major versions is recommended when upgrading.

 ### OpenNLP dependency upgrade

 [Apache OpenNLP](https://opennlp.apache.org) 2.x opens the door to accessing various models via the ONNX runtime.
 To migrate you will need to update any deprecated OpenNLP methods that you may be using.